 What is Kubernetes?

 Kubernetes seeks to eliminate this.
-Originally developed by a team at Google, a company that today has everything running in containers, Kubernetes acts as an orchestration tool, giving users an overview of their container deployments.
+Originally developed by a team at Google, a company that today has everything running in containers, Kubernetes serves as an orchestration tool, giving users an overview of their container deployments.
 This makes it far easier to operate generally as well as making it possible to have hybrid, public and private cloud containers running simultaneously.

 It's also able to optimise your hardware to ensure the correct amount of resources are being applied to each application, and add or remove resources depending on whether you want to scale up or down.
 Automated health checks also mean that errors can be corrected without human intervention, and it also has provisions to roll out updates to containers without downtime.